 This Joint Statement (“Joint Statement”) in support of the above referenced Debtor’s Motion For Order Modifying Automatic Stay (the “Motion to Modify Stay”) is filed jointly on behalf of those Respondents and California Power Exchange market participants (the “Participants”) set forth on Exhibit “A” hereto.
 In support of this Joint Statement the Participants would show to the Court as follows:

-The Participants are in support of the Motion to Modify Stay and support entry of an order granting the requested relief as expeditously as possible.
+The Participants support the Motion to Modify Stay and entry of an order granting the requested relief as expeditiously as possible.
 The Participants believe that resolution of the default charge-back issues detailed in the Motion to Modify Stay will be one of the most significant matters in this bankruptcy case.
 The Participants agree that jurisdiction to resolve those issues resides with the Federal Energy Regulatory Commission (“FERC”).

 However, the Participants would request that the order granting the Motion to Modify Stay clarify certain additional matters as discussed below.